📚 Documentation • 🚀 Getting Started • ⏭️ Next Steps • ❓ FAQs • ❓ Feedback

 using the API below.

-đĄ If you're using Web Auth (
+> 💡 If you're using Web Auth (authorize

-) through Hooks, you do not need to manually store the credentials after login and delete them after logout; the SDK does this automatically.
+Hooks, you do not need to manually store the credentials after login

 When the users open your app, check for valid credentials.
 If they exist, you can retrieve them and redirect the users to the app's main flow without any additional login steps.